ravendb/docs/docs/consumer/querying/using-linq-to-query-ravendb.markdown

 {CODE linquerying_5@Consumer\DynamicQueries.cs /}

 Projections are useful when only part of the data is needed for your operation.
 Whenever change tracking isn't required, you're advised to use projections to ease bandwidth traffic between you and the server.

+## Sorting

+You can use the `orderby` / `.OrderBy()` / `.OrderByDescending()` clauses to perform simple sorting.
+As we will see in a later chapter, more advanced sorting options are supported using static indexes.